 Amazon product managers should also be prepared to launch those updates and products quickly and efficiently at all times.
 It’s another reason why task prioritization is a considerable part of their jobs.
 It allows them to make sure they’re ready for all kinds of launches on time.

 Amazon revolves around their customers; they have an extremely customer-centric work environment.
 Similarly, Amazon product managers have a duty to make sure all of their processes and products are customer-oriented.

 The product managers have to make sure they collect user and customer research, analyze it, and share the findings with the teams.
-They also have to oversee the entire product process to make sure everything is taken care of according to the customer.
+They also have to oversee the entire product process to make sure everything is taken in accordance to the customer's needs.

 Communicating and Collaborating with Stakeholders